0xPolygonHermez/zkevm-node/docs/production-setup.md

 To configure a custom network follow these steps:

-1. Login to you Metamask account
+1. Login to your Metamask account
 2. Click in the circle with a picture on the top right side to open the Menu
 3. Click on Settings
 4. On the Left menu click com Networks